 Being a celebrity comes with some serious perks.
 In addition to being able to score reservations at the hottest restaurants, getting invited to VIP events and earning massive paychecks, celebrities also get tons of free stuff.
-The average A-list celebrity can expect to receive $100,000 worth of free stuff every year, Vulture reports.
+Celebrities like Katie Holmes, Nicki Minaj and the Kardashians can expect to receive $100,000 worth of free stuff every year, Vulture reports.
 These gifts come in swag bags at events, at pop-up shops and gifting suites, or are sometimes sent directly to a star’s home.

 Click through to learn about all the free celebrity perks A-listers are accustomed to — and how to score free stuff online for yourself.

 Although you might not be able to afford to drop thousands on a vacation, stars who make millions are often given trips for free.
-This year’s Distinctive Assets Oscars gift bags — given to the award show’s top nominees including Emma Stone, Casey Affleck and host Jimmy Kimmel — included free trips to some of the most luxurious destinations in the world, Business Insider reports.
-Trips included a three-night stay in a suite at Grand Hotel Tremezzo located in Lake Como in Italy — where rooms start at $456 per night — and a weeklong stay at the Golden Door spa in Southern California, valued at $8,850.
+The Distinctive Assets Oscars gift bags — given to the award show’s top nominees including Emma Stone, Casey Affleck and host Jimmy Kimmel — included free trips to some of the most luxurious destinations in the world, Business Insider reports.
+Trips included a three-night stay in a suite at Grand Hotel Tremezzo located in Lake Como in Italy — where rooms start at $900 per night — and a weeklong stay at the Golden Door spa in Southern California, valued at $9,850.

 2. Tech Toys

 You probably won’t run into a celeb at the liquor store, as stars are often given alcohol gifts at award shows and other events.
-For example, celebrities who stopped by this year’s official Grammys gifting suite received a bottle of Ferrari Trento wine, valued at $23.99.
-And at last year’s Sundance Film Festival, Us Weekly reported that stars like Gabrielle Union and Adrian Grenier received bottles of Moet Imperial Nectar Rosé, valued at $60.
+For example, celebrities who have stopped by the official Grammys gifting suite received a bottle of Ferrari Trento wine, valued at $23.99.
+And at Sundance Film Festival, Us Weekly reported that stars like Gabrielle Union and Adrian Grenier received bottles of Moet Imperial Nectar Rosé, valued at $60.

 4. Club Access